NeNorvalls/NeNorvalls/README.md

 ## About Me

-👩‍💻 front-end dev.
+👩‍💻 Front-end dev.

-🌍 Filipina, living in Norway for 7 years.
+🌍 Filipina, living in Norway.

-💻 Skills in HTML, CSS, JavaScript and [React](https://reactjs.org/) .
+💻 Skills in HTML, CSS, JavaScript, and [React](https://reactjs.org/).

-🛠️ Knowledge in WordPress and Adobe XD.
+🛠️ Knowledge in WordPress, Adobe XD, MySQL, and Python.

 🌟 Interested in acquiring more knowledge about designs, frameworks, and languages.

-📚 Eager to learn how to code properly.
+📚 Eager to learn how to code properly. **Coding since 2021.**

 ♟️ Chess player, passionate about coding.